 Tell us about your own homeowner story and what you’ve experienced as a homeowner.

 My husband and I always wanted to be homeowners and especially after the birth of our son, Grey in 2005 we really tried to kick into high gear a strong savings plan in order to get a down payment.
 After the economic downturn in 2008, things were really different in the real estate market as far as lending standards being very strict, so we knew that having ourselves be on solid financial ground was really crucial in making this happen.
 We always bought used not-fancy cars, sacrificed on things like expensive vacations, paid off all of our student loans (which were low due to a combination of attending community college and grants), and also we just stayed really disciplined and didn’t splurge on the new coolest gadget that would come out every year, i.e. I had a Blackberry until 2014.
 Basically, we were savers not spenders.
 At the time, every single real estate agent we came across said we had no chance of getting a house with out 20% down, so we scrimped and saved in order to do this.
-Thankfully, my husband had a very stable job and was doing well, but I have to say it took YEARS and a lot of patience to get that down payment.
+It took YEARS and a lot of patience to get that down payment.
 We purchased our home (that we LOVE) finally in 2013, after being outbid on 4 other homes we had offered on in the North East LA area.
 Our offer (above asking) was accepted over 5 other offers and the process of being outbid on other homes that we really liked, was a huge learning experience for us (gotta be in it to win it!).
 The owners also told us our letter to them made a difference because they bought a house a block away and were going to be our neighbors.